 - Bottom case

-- · Bottom shield
+- Bottom shield

 - DC-in board

 - Top case

 - Top shield

 - 1. With the computer on a soft cloth, peel up any tape on top of the optical drive. - 2.
-Remove the following from the optical drive: - · 6-mm long screw at upper right corner of drive - 6-mm long screw at lower left corner of drive (this screw has an identifiable collar under the screw head) - · 3-mm long screw at upper left corner of drive
+Remove the following from the optical drive: - 5-mm long screw at ends of drive bezel - 6-mm long screw at lower left corner of drive (this screw has an identifiable collar under the screw head) - · 3-mm long screw at upper left corner of drive

-Replacement Note: When replacing the optical drive, install the screws in the following sequence: lower left (1), upper right (2), upper left (3).
+Replacement Note: When replacing the optical drive, install the screws in the sequence shown.